USEPA/ejscreen-multisite-open/README.md

 how many people are near multiple sites, or ask which sites in communities that already have multiple sites nearby.

-The intent is for EJAM to be designed so that a later enhancement can provide a continuous distribution of distances, as distributed across blocks or people for one or all of the nearby facilities.
-This would enable exploration of the complete picture of proximities, rather than using an arbitrary single distance defining near versus far.
-The distribution could be sliced later for the summary statistics at any distance, or could be summarized as a distribution of distances within each demographic group.
+EJAM was designed so that it can provide a continuous distribution of distances, as distributed across blocks or people for one or all of the nearby facilities.
+This enables exploration of the complete picture of proximities, rather than using an arbitrary single distance defining near versus far.
+The distribution can be sliced later for the summary statistics at any distance, and can be summarized as a distribution of distances within each demographic group.

+### Future Plans

+EJAM will also be able to analyze other demographic indicators, to include user-selected EPA-hosted layers, or even user-provided data.
+In other words, an analysis would be able to include other layers on risks or concentrations (at block group resolution), or user-provided scores for each block group.

+The tool uses a default, standard report, but will allow flexibility beyond that.
+EJAM will provide a standard report (text, graphics, and maps) to print, download, share, and use, but that a user could further edit offline (e.g., in Word).
+Users also can download individual graphics and data files (for individual sites and summary statistics).

+The results can be viewed interactively, where one can adjust certain aspects of the analysis and outputs (and that could possibly flow into the summary report as well) such as preferred graphics/ tables, indicator thresholds, reference groups, reference areas, metrics, etc.), to make the outputs fit a given user’s needs.

+To provide further flexibility and help avoid duplication of effort, an EJAM API would provide access to services such as fast buffering, summarization, or data.

-Another goal is for EJAM to be designed with growth in mind, assuming that the specific indicators of interest will expand or change over time.
+EJAM is designed with growth in mind, assuming that the specific indicators of interest will expand or change over time.
 It is even possible that multiple resolutions of data will need to be analyzed, such as block, block group, and tract data for different